LuckyHyena/DnD/tomb_of_annihilation/player_notes/Port_Nyanzaru_items.md

 If the _alarm_ spell's 8 hour duration would expire and the bell still has charges, instead a charge is expended and the duration is extended by 8 hours; otherwise the _alarm_ expires and the bell floats to the ground.

 The bell regains 3 charges every day at dawn.
-Whenever the bell's last charge is expended, roll a d20.
+Any time the bell's last charge is expended, roll a d20.
 On a 1, the bell crumbles into gold dust and is destroyed.

-#### Chultan Candle
+#### Chultan Candles
-This wax candle smells of menga leaves and burns with a copper flame that is not extinguished when immersed in water.
-It provides light and heat like an oil lamp, but can burn for up to 24 hours.
+These wax candles are sold in boxes of 20.
+Each one smells of menga leaves and burns with a copper flame that is not extinguished by water or wind.
+The flame provides light and heat like an oil lamp, and each candle can burn for up to an hour.

 #### Staff of Dinosaur Calls
 This wooden staff is decorated with dinosaur carvings.
 It has 10 charges.
 While holding it, you can use an action to expend 1 charge from the staff and cause it to create the sounds of any species of dinosaur, including sounds such as roars, mating and social calls, or the whines of a wounded dinosaur in pain.